 Before you can measure the inseam, you have to know where to find it—and this is actually something that a lot of people get wrong.

-The inseam is the measurement from the bottom of the crotch to the bottom of the pant’s ankle, running along the (you guessed it) inner part of the pants.
+The inseam is the measurement from the crotch seam (aka the bottom of the crotch), to the leg opening at the bottom of the pant leg, running along the inner part of the pants.

-When you see pants labelled something like “Waist 33, Length 30” the length in question refers to the length of the inseam.
+When you see pants labelled something like “Waist 33, Length 30” the length in question refers to the pants inseam.

 Measuring the Inseam